Tag Archives: 2019 Films

 Grade: A

 Any viewer seeking a weepy affair should look no further than A Beautiful Day in the Neighborhood (2019).
-The film is sentimental, without ever feeling sappy or overwrought, instead abounding with freshness and authenticity.
+The film is sentimental, without ever feeling sappy or overwrought; instead, it abounds with freshness and authenticity.

-Tom Hanks is brilliant as the iconic children’s television personality and Matthew Rhys holds his own as he gives a fantastic performance as an angry journalist tasked with doing a magazine article on the legend.
+Tom Hanks is brilliant as the iconic children’s television personality, and Matthew Rhys holds his own, delivering a fantastic performance as an angry journalist tasked with writing a magazine article about the legend.

-The time-period of the film is 1998, and on the outs with his father Jerry (Chris Cooper), Lloyd Vogel (Rhys) works for Esquire magazine as a writer.
-Both attend Lloyd’s sister’s wedding where the two men come to blows over past disputes, ruining the wedding reception and reigniting their feud.
+The film’s period is 1998, and on the outs with his father, Jerry (Chris Cooper), Lloyd Vogel (Rhys) works as a writer for Esquire magazine.
+Both attend Lloyd’s sister’s wedding, where the two men come to blows over past disputes, ruining the wedding reception and reigniting their feud.

 Once again, her lead character is a dark and troubled writer, but with enough humanity bubbling under the surface to make the character likable.
 The contrast between the two main characters (Lloyd and Mister Rogers) is palpable and central to the story, making it intriguing and successful.